siddharthvp/mwn/README.md

 }, 5000, 2); // set the sleep duration in milliseconds as the third parameter, max number of retries for each action is set as the 4th parameter
 ```
 Note that `seriesBatchOperation` with delay=0 is same as `batchOperation` with concurrency=1.

+## Licensing

+**mwn** is released under GNU Lesser General Public License (LGPL) v3.0, since it borrows quite a bit of code from MediaWiki core (GPL v2).
+LGPL is a more permissive variant of the more popular GNU GPL.
+Unlike GPL, LPGL _allows_ the work to be used as a library in software not released under GPL-compatible licenses, and even in proprietary software.
+However, any derivatives of this library should also be released under LGPL or another GPL-compatible license.